256dpi/fire/README.md

 }
 ```

+- If the collection is not explicitly set the plural name is used instead.
-The plural name of the model is also the type for to one and has many relationships.
+- The plural name of the model is also the type for to one and has many relationships.

-Note: Ember Data requires you to use dashed names for multi-word model names like `blog-posts`.
+- Note: Ember Data requires you to use dashed names for multi-word model names like `blog-posts`.

 #### Getters